 - Variability in local administrative and technical capacity that may hinder active participation in response and recovery operations.

-- Lack of trust and a legacy of colonialism that may affect coordination or collaboration during the response, and which may impact the utilization of health services.
+- Lack of trust (another legacy of colonialism) that may affect coordination or collaboration during the response, and which may impact the utilization of health services.

 - The existence of profound social and health inequities that may leave Indigenous communities more vulnerable to mental or physical health impacts, and/or less able to respond (Reading and Wein, 2013).

 Despite these challenges, some Indigenous communities have used disasters to pursue self-determination and decolonization by assuming leadership during emergency events, clarifying jurisdictional issues, implementing Indigenous ways and means of healing, and developing emergency plans and agreements with provincial and federal governments.
 An example of this is the recent 2019 Emergency Management Memorandum of Understanding that recognizes BC First Nations “as full partners in the governance and operations of emergency management.”
 These successes are a hopeful example to other Indigenous communities, and also offer useful approaches for non-Indigenous communities responding to disasters.